 Two levels of aquatic plant survey effort (spatial design) are applied to the APMP and each is performed on a different temporal scale.
-Once every five years a nearshore-wide aquatic plant census is conducted via interpretation of remotely sensed data in combination with in situ diver sampling.
-Annually, an in situ diver survey (or a reasonable surrogate) is performed following targeted and a stratified systematic sampling of transect lines with incorporated quadrats.
-The nearshore-wide aquatic plant census (i.e., the combination of remote sensing imagery analysis with diver surveys) attempts to provide for a "baseline" status quantification of all aquatic plant beds around Lake Tahoe's nearshore zone.
-The transect surveys allows for training and validation of remotely sensed data, and annual surveillance to establish trend information and the detection of new infestations of invasive aquatic plants.
-The sampling frame (i.e., survey area) and habitat stratification scheme used for line-transect surveys conducted in intervening years will be the same as that used for the nearshore-wide census.
-Four habitat strata are used to divide the aquatic plant population into meaningful sampling units, including open-water nearshore, marinas and embayments, major stream mouths and outlets, and marshes.
+Once every five years a nearshore-wide aquatic plant survey is conducted via interpretation and mapping of remotely sensed data in combination with in situ diver sampling.
+Annually, only an in situ diver survey (or a reasonable surrogate) is performed following targeted and a stratified systematic sampling of transect lines with incorporated quadrats.
+The nearshore-wide aquatic plant survey (i.e., the combination of remote sensing imagery analysis with diver surveys) attempts to provide for a "baseline" status quantification of all aquatic plant beds around Lake Tahoe's nearshore zone.
+The transect surveys allows for training and validation of remotely sensed data, and annual surveillance to establish trend information and the detection of new infestations of aquatic invasive plants.
+The sampling frame (i.e., survey area) and habitat stratification scheme used for line-transect surveys conducted in intervening years will be the same as that used for the nearshore-wide survey.
+Four habitat strata are used to divide the aquatic plant population into meaningful sampling units, including open-water nearshore, marshes, major tributaries, and marinas and embayments.